 - Ruler (optional)

-1. How to Draw a Log
+1. How to Draw a Rough Wood Texture

 Cross the upper and lower line with a short line to create the dimensions of an ellipse.
 The longer the line, the more rotated the cylinder.
 Use these lines to build identical ellipses on the top and bottom.
-Draw them lightly, and don't force yourself to draw the whole outline at one time.
+Draw them lightly, and don't force yourself to draw the whole outline at once.

 Draw more parallel lines between both ellipses, gradually decreasing the distance between them as you get away from the central line.